JinZhou5042/dv5/README.md

 - To create new sub-datasets:
   1. Simply copy an existing sub-dataset directory
   2. Rename it to your desired name
-  3. The new sub-dataset will be automatically included in the next preprocessing
+  3. The new sub-dataset will be automatically included in the next preprocessing (make sure to re-preprocess)

 ## Usage